 Quiz & Chat

 Playing quizzes to engage audiences is not new.
 But playing a live quiz event against others and winning great prizes makes the HQ Trivia a big success in the US.
-Playing a live quiz where the questions come on your mobile and pop-ups in the screen or chatting with your friends can be very engaging and it has not been implemented during live sports broadcasts.
-Think about the possibilities the hugely popular HQ Trivia or Zender offer during a six hour cycling stage in the Tour de France.
+Playing a live quiz where the questions come on your mobile and pop-ups on the screen or chatting with your friends can be very engaging and it has not been implemented during live sports broadcasts.
+Think about the possibilities the hugely popular HQ Trivia or Zender offer during a six-hour cycling stage in the Tour de France.

 Choose which stats you want to see live on your screen during the match.
 Want to follow a specific player or see general stats?
-The time to market of data can reduce drastically through new technologies and cameras that have been developed.
-An example of this is cooperation between SAS and Sci-Sports in football.
+The time to market data can reduce drastically through new technologies and cameras that have been developed.
+An example of this is the cooperation between SAS and Sci-Sports in football.

 Give fans influence over the match before experiencing it

-A good example of a success story where fans are directly involved in the product (competition) is formula E. Fans have a direct influence on the result by voting which rider can use the so-called “fanboost”.
+A good example of a success story where fans are directly involved in the product (competition) is formula E. Fans have a direct influence on the result by voting on which rider can use the so-called “fan boost”.
 A way to stay active both on social during non-racing days and to stay involved with the product.
 Striking is the growth of 13-17 years with the sport.
 Does this increasingly demanding group set the standard for what can be expected from broadcasters and leagues?
 This “new” way of engagement is in line with the new digital strategy of the FIA which already started its own OTT platform for Formula 1.